-Due to the shortcomings of existing topical therapies and the lack of effective options for topical chronic treatment, as well as the inherent challenges of treating psoriasis, the majority of patients continue to suffer from symptoms even when on treatment.
-Therefore, there remains a need for a non-steroidal topical treatment that is as effective as high-potency steroids, that can be used chronically, is safe and well tolerated, and that can be used on all anatomical areas.
+Due to the shortcomings of existing topical therapies and the lack of options providing robust symptomatic improvement with chronic treatment, as well as the inherent challenges of treating psoriasis, the majority of patients continue to suffer from symptoms even when on treatment.
+Therefore, there remains a need for a non-steroidal topical treatment that is as effective as high-potency steroids, that can be used chronically, has a low risk of side effects and is well tolerated, and that can be used on all anatomical areas.